--Inform service providers about what autistic people really experience.
+- Informs service providers about what autistic people really experience.

--Challenge stigma and discrimination through education about autistic strengths.
+- Challenges stigma and discrimination through education about autistic strengths.

 Check out ARGH’s news page for updates on our work and events.